shreyakMalik/Task-5/README.md

 # DevOps Task 5 — Kubernetes with Minikube

 ## Overview
-This project demonstrates setting up a local Kubernetes cluster using Minikube, deploying an Nginx app, exposing it as a service, and scaling it.
+This project demonstrates setting up a local Kubernetes cluster using Minikube, deploying in an Nginx app, exposing it as a service, and scaling it.

 ## Steps
 1. Installed and started Minikube.